mxsgx/mxsgx/README.md

 ### Hi there! 👋

 Hello my name is Masga Satria Wirawan.
 Just call me "Masga" 😉.
-I'm BE Web Developer and now learning Python 🐍 for Machine Learning 💻 and
+I'm BE Web Developer and currently learning Python 🐍 for Machine Learning 💻 and
 Artificial Intelligence 🤖

 #### Languages, Frameworks and Tools: